Location & Continent

 Geography

 The Central Basin and Range extends from Nevada to California, covering parts of Utah and Arizona, among other states.
 This area consists of multiple parallel mountain ranges separated by arid basins.
-The rugged terrain is a result of significant tectonic activity, including faulting and volcanic activity, which has shaped the landscape over millions of years.
+The rugged terrain formed due to tectonic activity, including faulting and volcanic events, shaping the landscape over millions of years.

-The region is home to notable mountains such as the Ruby Mountains, Toiyabe Range, and the Panamint Mountains.
-This geological framework creates a series of high deserts and expansive valley floors that have their own unique characteristics.
+The region includes mountain ranges such as the Ruby Mountains, Toiyabe Range, and the Panamint Mountains.
+These geological formations form a series of high deserts and broad valley floors, each with distinct features.

 Table: Key Features of the Central Basin and Range